Eyelash lifts: Process, benefits and risks

 Due to the chemicals and adhesives used during the procedure, eyelash lifts are not recommended for everyone.

 Note that your eyelashes must be at least 4 mm long for a lash lift to be effective.
-If you’ve had eye surgery recently — such as an eyelid lift, double eyelid surgery or LASIK — you should wait at least six to 12 months before having an eyelash lift.
+If you’ve had eye surgery recently — such as an eyelid lift, double eyelid surgery or LASIK — speak with your eye doctor before getting an eyelash lift.

 What aftercare is needed after an eyelash lift?